goschtl/zope/z3c.macroviewlet/trunk/src/z3c/macroviewlet/README.txt

       layer="z3c.skin.pagelet.IPageletBrowserSkin"
       />

-As you can see the ZCML configuration directive above uses ``title`` as the macro attribute and uses ITitle as the viewlet manager.
-This will use the following part of the template.pt
+As you can see, the ZCML configuration directive above uses ``title`` as the macro attribute and uses ITitle as the viewlet manager.
+This will use the following part of the template.pt:

   <title>Pagelet skin</title>

 and registers it as a viewlet.
-This viewlet get rendered in the ITitle provider.
-Ay you can see you can use a complete layout tempalte and use it as it is.
-And here it comes, you can offer a included viewlet manager rendering the viewlet which can get overriden for other context or views etc.
+This viewlet gets rendered in the ITitle provider.
+As you can see, you can use a complete layout tempalte and use it as it is.
+And here it comes, you can offer an included viewlet manager rendering the viewlet which can be overriden for other contexts or views etc.
-You also can register more the one viewlet for the ITitle viewlet manager.
+You also can register more than one viewlet for the ITitle viewlet manager.
-Wich of corse makes no sense in our special title tag example.
+Which of course makes no sense in our special title tag example.

 Let's show this in some tests.
-We start with creating a content object that is used as a view context later:
+We'll start by creating a content object that is used as a view context later:

   >>> import zope.interface